aissat/easy_localization/README.md

 ### 🔥 Linked files:

-> ⚠ This is only available for the default asset loader (on Json Files).

 You can split translations for a single locale into multiple files by using linked files.
 This helps keep your JSON clean and maintainable.

 To link an external file, set the key’s value to a path prefixed with `:/`, relative to your translations directory.
 For example, with default path `assets/translations` and locale `en-US`: